 Editor: change the text as below, page 233, line 17, [2]

-An EDMG STA logically contains Clause 20 and Clause 30 PHYs.
+An EDMG STA logically encompasses Clause 20 and Clause 30 PHYs.
 The MAC interfaces to the PHY via the Clause 30 PHY service interface, which in turn interacts with Clause 20 PHY service interface.
 The EDMG PHY TXVECTOR and RXVECTOR defined in 30.2.2 structurally include all fields of the DMG TXVECTOR and RXVECTOR accordingly defined in 20.2.2.
 The EDMG PHY TXSTATUS vector is identical to the TXSTATUS vector defined for DMG PHY in 20.2.3.
 The EDMG PHYCONFIG_VECTOR defined in 30.2.3 structurally includes all fields of the DMG PHYCONFIG_VECTOR.

 CID 2063, 1501, 1563